gdelazeri/banqi-test/README.md

 ## Unit Tests

-Unit tests could not be configured because many errors happens on try to run the command **jest**, due to styled-component use.
+Unit tests could not be configured because many errors happens on try to run the command **jest**, due to styled-component/native use.
-The unit tests are written, but we can't run them.
+The unit tests are written in *develop* branch, but we can't run them.